 A delicious dinner is even more memorable when I start with this creamy soup.
 It has a bit zip and super squash flavor.
 I like serving things that disappear like this soup does.
 I always get empty bowls back.

 This creamy dish resembles traditional rice risotto, only it’s quicker and easier to make.
 Fresh herbs enhance the tender orzo pasta and sweet butternut squash.
 Try it as a warming side dish for pork.—Country Woman Test Kitchen

-The golden color, smooth and creamy texture and wonderful taste of this soup is a welcome addition on a chilly fall day.
-It has a slightly tangy flavor from the cream cheese, and the cinnamon really comes through.Jackie Campbell, Stanhope, New Jersey
+The golden color, smooth and creamy texture and wonderful taste of this soup make it a welcome addition to a chilly fall day.
+It has a slightly tangy flavor from the cream cheese, and the sweet cinnamon really comes through. —Jackie Campbell, Stanhope, New Jersey

 Crunchy, green hulled pumpkin seeds (better known as pepitas)add a slightly nutty taste to this rich and moist bread.
 Because of their high oil content, pepitas can spoil quickly.
 Make sure you store them in the freezer to keep them fresh. —Cheryl Perry, Hertford, North Carolina